charlieSplittstoser/ImageExaminer/README.md

 ![alt text](https://i.imgur.com/U20ZYCP.png)

 ### Overwrite Most Common RGB Value
-This operation will find the most frequent RGB pixel value and replace it with some user-defined value.
+This operation will find the most frequently occuring RGB pixel value and replace it with some user-defined value.

 Each pixel undergoes the following transformation: